mlibrary/design-system-old/packages/docs/design-tokens.md

 eleventyNavigation:
   key: Design tokens
   order: 1
-templateEngineOverride: njk,md,html
+templateEngineOverride: njk
 ---

-# Design tokens
+<h1>Design tokens</h1>

-Design tokens are a tech-agnostic way to store low-level values and then use them to create the styles for your website.
-We use tokens instead of hard coded values to ensure a scalable and consistent system.
+<p>Design tokens are a tech-agnostic way to store low-level values and then use them to create the styles for your website.
+We use tokens instead of hard coded values to ensure a scalable and consistent system.</p>

-**Warning:** This page is in development.

 {% include 'design-tokens.njk' %}